The WHY in Business Processes: Discovery of Causal Execution Dependencies: Introduction and Motivation

+\chdeleted[id=del]{While in a process view, such a structure}\chadded[id=add]{In our illustrative example, the process view} reflects individual time precedence dependencies between $Email$ and $Accept$ and between $Archive$ and $Accept$, with no \chdeleted[id=del]{dependence}\chadded[id=add]{precedence} between $Email$ and $Archive$ (i.e., parallel tasks)\chdeleted[id=del]{, a}\chadded[id=add]{.
+A} causal view of the same structure reflects the meaning of having the $Accept$ task being accountable for the execution of the two subsequent tasks\chadded[id=add]{, that is, the execution of $Email$ and $Archive$ depends on the prior execution of the $Accept$ task}.

-We define a new type of a BP model in which all inter-task execution relations are causal as the Causal Business Process (CBP) model.
-Overall, we provide a novel method that draws from state-of-the-art causal discovery to reveal the CBP model from a given process event-log based on the \texttt{execution times} of the activities.
+We define a new type of a BP model in which all inter-task execution relations are causal as the Causal Business Process (CBP) model. \chadded[id=add]{We consider the CBP to be a new view about the BP since it assigns causal execution semantics to the fundamental relation among the tasks as later defined in Definition~\ref{def:def1}.
+Such a view aids process owners in gaining a sound understanding of the potential consequences of activity execution interventions (e.g., the effect of adding more resources to some activity).} Overall, we provide a novel method that draws from state-of-the-art causal discovery to reveal the CBP model from a given process event log based on the \texttt{execution times} of the activities.
 Specifically, we realize this by employing the LiNGAM causal discovery algorithm\footnote{\url{https://github.com/cdt15/lingam}}.
-The method is then also extended to tackle the cases where the BP model does not coincide with the CBP model, prescribing how to systematically annotate such discrepancies over the BP model.
-Our method is agnostic to the concrete process and causal discovery algorithms employed.
+The method is then also extended to tackle the cases where the \chadded[id=add]{discovered} BP model does not coincide with the CBP model, prescribing how to systematically annotate such discrepancies over the \chadded[id=add]{discovered} BP model. \chadded[id=add]{In our illustrative example this could be the case where the executions of the $Email$ and $Archive$ tasks are both dependent on the execution of the $Accept$ task (as shown in Fig~\ref{fig:lingam-results-confounder} and detailed henceforth), and the process discovery algorithms yield a result as in Fig~\ref{fig:uniform-case-pm-results}, where $Email$ directly-precedes $Archive$ and directly-follows $Accept$.} Our method is agnostic to the concrete process and causal discovery algorithms employed.

-Acknowledging the importance of automated process adaptation and improvement as recently envisioned in the ABPMS manifesto~\cite{dumas2022augmented}, it is imperative that such improvements will rely on a genuine causal view of the process, regardless of the accidental appearance of correlations~\cite{pearl2009causality} (i.e., associative relationships) among its activity occurrences.
+\chdeleted[id=del]{Acknowledging the importance of automated process adaptation and improvement as recently envisioned in the ABPMS manifesto~\cite{dumas2022augmented}, it is imperative that such improvements will rely on a genuine causal view of the process, regardless of the accidental appearance of correlations~\cite{pearl2009causality} (i.e., associative relationships) among its activity occurrences.}